TelescopeThieves/motifs-deploy/README.md

 ![Motifs Screen Shot](https://res.cloudinary.com/drs4pvb1e/image/upload/v1629486315/Portfolio/Screen_Shot_2021-08-20_at_3.04.32_PM_cfv5wk.png)

+Motifs is a web application where musicians can post ephemeral music.
+Posts on Motifs are automatically deleted within 24 hours of creation.
+Users are allowed to bookmark posts while they’re still live and follow their favorite creators.
+Options for permanent uploads and in app music purchasing is in the works.

 <!-- Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**